National Racing Calendar (NRC) Requirements & Procedures

-- USA-based professional teams often have part of their roster designated as their “domestic riders.”
+- USA based professional teams often have part of their roster designated as their “domestic riders.”
 These riders do not appear on the UCI rider list, but for the purposes of NRC races, they may race as part of the professional team and wear the UCI team jersey, still respecting the total team limit.
-These rosters are listed on our UCI and Domestic Elite Teams page.
+These rosters will be listed on the USA Cycling website.

 - A team may have “guest riders” subject to other USA Cycling rules.
 Note that guest riders score no team points as described below.

 - If a team has entered, none of its riders may enter as guest riders for other teams.

 - The top three riders of each team in each event score points for their team.